Site suitability assessment

 How often do I have to de-sludge the system?

 This depends on the wastewater treatment system and the occupancy of the dwelling.
 The system supplier will advise on frequency of emptying of sludge from the unit.
 A septic tank should be desludged at least once per year.
 An access route for a de-sludging vehicle to the system must be available.
 Sludge removal and disposal should be undertaken by a contractor, permitted under the Waste Management (Collection Permit) Regulations, 2001.
-A list of these contractors is available from the Environment Section.

 What about rainwater and roof water?